SMahdiMastoor/iris_data_LogisticRegression/README.md

-In this file i train LogisticRegression model on iris datasets of sklearn library \n is simple but it was a step of learning ML for me
+In this file i train LogisticRegression model on iris datasets of sklearn library

+is simple but it was a step of learning ML for me